kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.2.md

 those nodes and relationships to construct either `torch_geometric.data.Data` or `torch_geometric.data.HeteroData` objects.
 The function also auto-converts any numeric or boolean property on the nodes into tensors on the nodes that can be used as features in the `Data/HeteroData` objects.
-Any property that cannot be auto-converted, or edge properties are also returned in case you need want to manually put them into the `Data/HeteroData` objects.
+Any property that cannot be auto-converted and the edge properties are also returned in case you need want to manually put them into the `Data/HeteroData` objects.

 **Colab Demonstrations:**